tenstorrent/tt-studio/HowToRunLlama3.1-70b.md

 ---

-Here’s the revised version of step 8 with clear instructions:

----

 ### 8. Deploying the Model and Running Inference

 Once the setup is complete and the persistent volume is correctly configured, you’re ready to deploy the model and start running inference in TT-Studio.
 Follow these steps: